fleabitdev/glsp/website/input/reference/src/numbers.md

 	(prn (clamp 1.0 3 5.0)) ; prints 3

+## NaN

+According to the IEEE 754 specification, all comparisons involving NaN floats should return false.
+This means that NaN floats are unequal to themselves, and they're neither less than nor greater than any other number.

+This rule is inconvenient when sorting numbers, and when working with hash tables, priority queues, and sorted arrays.
+GameLisp therefore imposes a total ordering on floats: NaN floats compare greater than all other floats (including positive infinity), and all NaN floats compare equal to all other NaN floats.

 ## Wrapping Arithmetic

 Integer arithmetic is always unchecked (wrapping), even when your crate is compiled in debug